diatomsRcool/gymnodiniales/README.md

 A human readable narrative describing the history of a taxon.
 The references cited within this file are in the references.txt file.

 **currentNames**
-A list of the current, accepted names of Gymnodinium.
+A list of the current, accepted names of Gymnodinium with authority and year.